 Self-employed desktop publishers must purchase their own computer equipment and programs and maintain their own workspaces and offices, including utilities, telephone service, and internet.

 A college degree to work as a desktop publisher isn't required—many needed skills can be learned on-the-job—but some training and education can be helpful.

 - Education: An associate degree or certificate allow a candidate to take advantage of the limited number of job opportunities in this field.
 Some employers prefer to hire job candidates who have a bachelor's degree in graphic design or graphic arts.

 - Training: Develop strong computer skills, particularly with publishing programs.
 Candidates should be proficient with desktop publishing software such as InDesign, PageMaker, Illustrator, and Photoshop.

 In addition to technical skills, you will need certain soft skills, or personal qualities, to succeed in this occupation.

-- "Ability to adapt to deadlines and changing priorities"
+- An ability to think on your feet: You'll constantly adapt to deadlines and changing priorities.